 - Reset Retries: Failed login attempts for a given user will be reset after the number of hours you set here.

 - Email Notification: You can choose to be notified by email after a specified number of lockouts to alert you that your site is under attack.

-At the top of the settings page, you can view a log of failed login attempts from the past 24 hours:
+At the top of the settings In WordPress, a page is a content type that is used to create non-dynamic pages on a website.
+Pages are typica...
+More, you can view a log of failed login attempts from the past 24 hours:

 These logs can give you an idea of how frequently your site is being attacked, which URLs are being targeted, and where the attacks are coming from.

 You can also blacklist or whitelist IP ranges:

 This can be helpful if you want to block a repeated attacker indefinitely, or if you want to ensure that your IP address is never locked out inadvertently.